glindberg2000/PDF-extractor/cline_docs/activeContext.md

 - Transaction normalization
 - Client profile management
 - CLI and menu interfaces
 - AI classifier system (in progress)

+## Current Branch
+- Working on `feature/db-transaction-tracking`
+- Changes committed and pushed to GitHub
+- Ready for testing